mmikkel/IncognitoField-Craft/README.md

 **PlainText drop-in replacement, with the ability to be set as `disabled`, `hidden` or `readonly`**

+Looking for the Craft 3 version?
+[You're in luck, friend](https://github.com/mmikkel/IncognitoField-Craft3)

 ## What?

 Incognito Field adds a custom FieldType to Craft CMS, called _Incognito_.
 Incognito fields work exactly like regular PlainText fields, except that they can be configured to be disabled, readonly or hidden for element editor forms.